Fluidics & microfluidics

 We have an in-depth understanding of fluid mechanics coupled with practical knowledge of fluid handling technologies such as pumps, valves, pipetting, flowmeters and manifolds.
 We work across sectors with turbulent flows of 100’sL/min and in laminar flows with less than 1µL/min found in some diagnostic devices.

-Insight modelling & simulation
+Insight modeling & simulation

-We have the tools to perform Computational Fluid Dynamics (CFD) analysis, however this is not where we begin our work.
+We have the tools to perform Computational Fluid Dynamics (CFD) analysis, however, this is not where we begin our work.
 We start from an understanding of the physics of the fluid flow and look to form models based on analytical solutions and well established empirical equations.
 This enables us to understand the contribution of many different parameters and rapidly explore many design options.
 This understanding then also helps us validate any subsequent CFD models.

 Multiphysics & engineering

-Diagnostic platforms require accurate dispensing combined with low cost consumables and hardware.
+Diagnostic platforms require accurate dispensing combined with low-cost consumables and hardware.
 Here, we have undertaken projects including designing robotic systems based on pipetting technologies and pumps for precision liquid metering.
 We have also developed processing systems for highly viscous emulsions for the pharmaceutical industry.
-In the consumer sector we also advise on the dispensing of creams, detergents and formulations.
+In the consumer sector, we also advise on the dispensing of creams, detergents, and formulations.

-We have 15 years’ experience developing metering technologies for gases and fluids including electromagnetic and ultrasonic technologies.
+We have 15 years’ experience developing metering technologies for gasses and fluids including electromagnetic and ultrasonic technologies.
 The majority of these developments have shared the common driving needs of low energy consumption and low-cost production.